 Payment for the records that you provide to my attorneys will be remitted by my attorneys in accordance with the rules set forth in Department of Health and Human Services (HHS) – Office of the Secretary 45 CFR Parts 160 and 164 Modifications to the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules Under the Health Information Technology for Economic and Clinical Health Act and the Genetic Information Nondiscrimination Act wherein it states the following on page 5636:

 § 164.524(c)(4).
 A covered entity’s fee must be both reasonable and cost-based.
-For example, if a State permits a charge of 25 cents per page, but a covered entity is able to provide an electronic copy at a cost of five cents per page, then the covered entity may not charge more than five cents per page (since that is the reasonable and cost-based amount).
-Similarly, if a covered entity’s cost is 30 cents per page but the State law limits the covered entity’s charge to 25 cents per page, then the covered entity may not charge more than 25 cents per page (since charging 30 cents per page would be the cost-based amount, but would not be reasonable in light of the State law)….
+For example, if a State permits a charge of 25 cents per page, but a covered entity is able to provide an electronic copy at the cost of five cents per page.
+The covered entity may not charge more than five cents per page (since that is the reasonable and cost-based amount).
+Similarly, if a covered entity’s cost is 30 cents per page, but the State law limits the covered entity’s charge to 25 cents per page.
+The covered entity may not charge more than 25 cents per page (since charging 30 cents per page would be the cost-based amount, but would not be reasonable in light of the State law).

 Thank you for your cooperation.
 Very truly yours,